CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 ![](images/ml-anatomy-model-card-parameters.svg)

-This section will feature guidance on filling out information in the Cyclone model card's `modelParameters` object and its subcomponents, including:
+This section will feature guidance on filling out information in the CycloneDX model card's `modelParameters` object and its subcomponents, including:

 * [Model metadata](#model-metadata)
   * [Approach](#approach) - The overall approach to learning used by the model for problem solving.